 What: Are Procedures Detailed and Accessible?

-Lockout/tagout as a process requires precise steps be followed in order to ensure the maintenance and service work can be completed safely.
-Which is why it’s so important that the lockout/tagout procedures are easily understood by all authorized employees.
+Lockout/tagout as a process requires precise steps to be followed in order to ensure the maintenance and service work can be completed safely.
+This is why it’s so important that the lockout/tagout procedures are easily understood by all authorized employees.

 Taking the time to fully outline every point of the process standardizes the work and makes it easier to understand.
 This then guarantees that there are minimal knowledge gaps and makes it easier to verify the work is being done correctly every time.